 Hydrocortisone injection side effects may include:

 Yes, it’s OK to receive a hydrocortisone injection if you’re pregnant and have an adrenal crisis.
-You can’t transfer hydrocortisone to your unborn child through your placenta.
+You can’t transfer hydrocortisone to a developing fetus through your placenta.

-If you don’t treat your adrenal crisis, you and your child may die.
+If you don’t treat your adrenal crisis, you may die and your pregnancy would end.

 It may take 24 hours or longer to feel better after receiving treatment for an adrenal crisis.